macOS - Upgrade using Self Service

 - Do not upgrade a computer unless you have physical access to it.
 Attempting to upgrade a computer remotely will drop the remote connection leaving the computer stuck waiting for local user input.

 - The Big Sur upgrade requires a significant amount of free disk space.
 The installer itself is much larger due to its support of both Intel and Apple "M" processors.
-Additionally, macOS Big Sur introduces a cryptographically signed system volume that protects against malicious tampering.
 As a result, computers need approximately 60GB of free space for upgrade files to download and the upgrade process to complete.

 - Installing Big Sur on a University-Owned Mac will also install Jamf Connect for authentication.
 All university owned Macs running Big Sur will get this feature, even if the upgrade is installed through methods other than detailed below.
 For more on Jamf Connect, please see the Jamf Connect KB document.